Generate Board-Independent HDL IP Core from Simulink Model

 To generate a board-independent custom IP core to use in an embedded system integration environment, such as Intel Qsys, Xilinx EDK, or Xilinx IP Integrator:

-Select your DUT in your Simulink model and open the HDL Workflow Advisor.
-For example, open the
+Select DUT in Simulink model and open the HDL Workflow Advisor.
+For example, open the model

 See HDL Language Support and Supported Third-Party Tools and Hardware for latest supported version of the synthesis tool.